 Sexual Orientation Discrimination

 Sexual orientation discrimination occurs in the workplace when an employer treats an employee adversely due to his or her sexual orientation, whether he or she is asexual, bisexual, gay, lesbian, or transgender.
 For example, if your employer will not promote you because you are gay or because you are perceived to be gay, this would be sexual orientation discrimination.
-Courts are split on whether Title VII prohibits gender identity and sexual orientation discrimination.
+According to the U.S. Supreme Court, Title VII prohibits sexual orientation discrimination.

 Transgender/Gender Identity Discrimination